Reek Sunday

 The pilgrimage has been held yearly for at least 1,500 years.
 It is likely that it pre-dates Christianity and was originally a ritual associated with the festival of Lughnasadh.
-Pilgrimages were made to the tops of many other mountains at this time of year, such as Mount Brandon and Slievecallan in Munster, Slieve Donard in Ulster and Church Mountain in Leinster.

 The earliest surviving mention of a pilgrimage at Croagh Patrick is from the year 1113, when the Annals of Ulster record that "a ball of fire came on the night of the feast of Patrick on Cruacháin Aighle [Croagh Patrick] and destroyed thirty of those fasting".
 Historically, pilgrimages were made to the mountaintop on Saint Patrick's Day, the Feast of the Assumption, and the last Friday in July (Crom Dubh's Friday).

 Today, most pilgrims climb Croagh Patrick from the direction of Murrisk Abbey to the north.
 Originally, most pilgrims climbed the mountain from the east, following the Togher Patrick (Tochár Phádraig) pilgrim path from Ballintubber Abbey.
 This route is dotted with prehistoric monuments.
 The Tochár Phádraig may have originally been the main route to the mountain from Cruachan, seat of the Kings of Connacht.
 The Tochar Phadraig was revived and reopened by Pilgrim Paths of Ireland.

 Between 15,000 and 30,000 pilgrims participate, compared to a yearly climbing total of more than 100,000.
 The Archbishop of Tuam leads the climb each year.
 Up to 300 personnel from eleven mountain rescue teams from across Ireland are involved, including the local Mayo Mountain Rescue Team, for whom it is the busiest day of the year.
-Also involved is the Air Corps, Irish Cave Rescue Organisation (ICRO) the Order of Malta, Civil Defence Ireland and members of the Garda Síochána.
+Also involved is the Air Corps, Irish Cave Rescue Organisation (ICRO), the Order of Malta, Civil Defence Ireland and members of the Garda Síochána.
 Injuries ranging from cuts and broken bones to hypothermia and cardiac arrest occur each year.
 The climb takes two hours, on average, and one and a half hours to descend.